ghl3/Jest/doc/intro.md

 # Introduction to Jest

+## Testing

+To run the Jest test suite, simply do:

+    > lein test

+To add verbose logging, do:

+    > lein with-profile verbose test

 ## Executable

 The main jest executable lives in a pre-compiled java Jar file and is run using a bash script that uses whatever version of Java is in the environment to run the jar file.
 This is the equivalent of doing: